 While viewing finished photos of a log home can be helpful, it can also be distracting because everyone has different tastes.
 The interior character of any home is influenced strongly by the choice of colors, flooring, furnishings, decor, cabinetry etc. What is appealing to one person might be unpleasant to another.
 Whenever you see finished photos of a log home interior, try to picture it finished in your personal style.

 Not anymore!
 Pioneer log cabins often had very small windows (glass had to be transported many miles in wagons or on pack animals) and large windows were not always desirable when the single pane glass could result in heat loss.

 Not when constructed properly!
-Correctly fit together with insulation and gasketing between the logs, your home will be warm in the winter and cool in the summer.
+Correctly fit together with full scribe hand crafted construction, your home will be warm in the winter and cool in the summer.
 If you want to add expandable foam gasketing or chinking, these are additional options for you to consider.

-A log home can be passed down through generations and will easily last several hundred years with a good roof and basic maintenance of the log finish.
+A log home will easily last several hundred years with a good roof and basic maintenance of the log finish.